-- 38C An entity may present comparative information in addition to the minimum comparative financial statements required by Ind ASs, as long as that information is prepared in accordance with Ind ASs.
+- 38C An entity may present comparative information in addition to the minimum comparative financial statements required by IFRSs, as long as that information is prepared in accordance with IFRSs.
 This comparative information may consist of one or more statements referred to in paragraph 10, but need not comprise a complete set of financial statements.
-When this is the case, the entity shall present related note information for those additional statements. - 38D For example, an entity may present a third statement of profit and loss (thereby presenting the current period, the preceding period and one additional comparative period).
-However, the entity is not required to present a third balance sheet, a third statement of cash flows or a third statement of changes in equity (ie an additional financial statement comparative).
-The entity is required to present, in the notes to the financial statements, the comparative information related to that additional statement of profit and loss. - 39-40 [Refer Appendix 1]
+When this is the case, the entity shall present related note information for those additional statements. - 38D For example, an entity may present a third statement of profit or loss and other comprehensive income (thereby presenting the current period, the preceding period and one additional comparative period).
+However, the entity is not required to present a third statement of financial position, a third statement of cash flows or a third statement of changes in equity (ie an additional financial statement comparative).
+The entity is required to present, in the notes to the financial statements, the comparative information related to that additional statement of profit or loss and other comprehensive income. - 39-40 [Deleted]